COSC3020/tsp-local-search-swilso59/README.md

 The worst- case memory complexity is dominated by the input distance matrix which stores $n^{2}$ entries.
 Even though our algorithm creates new arrays during each 2-opt swap operation.
 Only one array exists at a time.

 ## Plagiarism Acknowledgement
 Starting with the provided pseudocode I focused on setting up the 2opt swap function.
 For the stopping criteria I explored various options these included using a constant iteration limit, checking for continuous improvement, using a dynamic value that grows with the size of the route, and stagnation where the loop is ended if the stagnation threshold is reached.
 Ultimately, after looking at two other repositories I decided to choose a combination of stagnation resets and a dynamic iteration limit proportional to the size of the distance matrix.
-The idea was to ensure a balance between solution quality and efficiency.
+The idea was to achieve a balance between solution quality and efficiency.

 - https://github.com/COSC3020/tsp-local-search-Dhruv8806
 - https://github.com/COSC3020/tsp-local-search-DJReflexive